Skip to main content

 Abstract

-The J. Arthur Brown papers are divided into five series documenting his family, education, business affairs, and work in the Civil Rights Movement and civic affairs.
+The J. Arthur and MaeDe Brown papers are divided into seven series documenting their family, education, business affairs, and work in the Civil Rights Movement and civic affairs.

 Collection Arrangement